 How hard can it be to lead this way?
 What kind of human being regards success as getting his way rather than building alliances?
 In reality, it takes more skill to seek common ground and build coalitions.
 Rather than being guided by democratic norms, McConnell treats them as tools he can take or leave.
 He blocks or selectively enforces regular order to suit his purposes.

 As a psychotherapist for 25 years, I have come to appreciate how complicated but imperative good communication is.
-To give you an idea of what I mean, when I work with families, I teach 15 “principles” of communication.
-Communication requires skills, like driving, which must be learned and practiced.
+To give you an idea of what I mean, when I work with families, I teach 14 “principles” of constructive communication.
+Good communication requires skills, like driving, which must be learned and practiced.

 Obviously, lawmakers appreciate the power of communication.
-Otherwise they wouldn’t use it so often.
+(Otherwise they wouldn’t talk so much!)
 Unfortunately, their’s is one-dimensional: all defensive.
 They’re either justifying their actions or trying to persuade others.
 This is not communicating.
 In fact, these are roadblocks to communication.

 I have an expression, same scene, different script.
 The content of a discussion may change (i.e., gun reform; reproductive health; immigration) but the underlying dynamics – that is, how Members of Congress interact – stays the same.
 They repeat the same dysfunctional patterns that cause division.
 In Mitch McConnell’s case, the underlying dynamic involves demonizing his Democratic colleagues to gain power.